Milstein-type Schemes for Hyperbolic SPDEs: Applications to Hyperbolic Equations

 For rational Milstein schemes, the additional assumption that $R$ approximates $S$ to rate $\alpha\in (0,1]$ on $Y$ enters, leading to higher regularity assumptions on $Y$.
 Namely, we can choose $Y=H^{\sigma+\ell \alpha}$ with $\ell=4$ for IE-Milstein and $\ell=3$ for CN-Milstein.
 To see this, recall the definition of IE and CN from Subsection \ref{subsec:approxSemigroup}.
 Note that IE approximates $S$ to order $\alpha$ on $\dom(A^{2\alpha})$, where the fractional domain is given by $\dom((\iu\Delta)^{2\alpha}) = H^{\sigma+4\alpha}$ for the Schrödinger equation.
 Likewise, CN approximates $S$ to order $\alpha$ on $\dom(A^{3\alpha/2})=H^{\sigma+3\alpha}$.
 This observation allows us to generalise Assumption \ref{ass:SoeLinExpMilstein} to rational Milstein schemes.

-\begin{assumption} Let $\sigma \ge 0$, $d\in \N$, $\ell \in [2,\infty)$, $\alpha \in (0,1]$, $\beta>0$, $V \in H^\beta$, $Q^{1/2}\in \calL_2(L^2,H^\beta)$ such that one of the following mutually exclusive cases holds. \begin{enumerate}[label=(\roman*)] \item $d\in \N$, $\sigma >\frac{d}{2}$, $\alpha \in (0,1]$, $\beta=\sigma+2\alpha$ (Banach algebra case) \item $d=1$, $\sigma \in [0,\frac{1}{2})$, $\alpha\in (\frac{1}{\ell}(\frac{1}{2}-\sigma),1]$, $\beta=\sigma+\ell\alpha$ \item $d=1$, $\sigma \in [0,\frac{1}{2})$, $\alpha\in (0,\frac{1}{\ell}(\frac{1}{2}-\sigma))$, $\beta>\frac{1}{2}$ (suboptimal) \item $\sigma \in [0,1], d \in [2, 2(\ell+\sigma)), \alpha \in (\frac{1}{\ell}(\frac{d}{2}-\sigma),1], \beta=\sigma+\ell\alpha$ \item $d\ge 2$, $\sigma \in [0,1)$, $\alpha\in (0,\frac{1}{\ell}(1-\sigma)]$, $\beta>\frac{d}{2}$ (suboptimal) \end{enumerate} \end{assumption}
+\begin{assumption} Let $\sigma \ge 0$, $d\in \N$, $\ell \in [2,\infty)$, $\alpha \in (0,1]$, $\beta>0$, $V \in H^\beta$, $Q^{1/2}\in \calL_2(L^2,H^\beta)$ such that one of the following mutually exclusive cases holds. \begin{enumerate}[label=(\roman*)] \item $d\in \N$, $\sigma >\frac{d}{2}$, $\alpha \in (0,1]$, $\beta=\sigma+\ell\alpha$ (Banach algebra case) \item $d=1$, $\sigma \in [0,\frac{1}{2})$, $\alpha\in (\frac{1}{\ell}(\frac{1}{2}-\sigma),1]$, $\beta=\sigma+\ell\alpha$ \item $d=1$, $\sigma \in [0,\frac{1}{2})$, $\alpha\in (0,\frac{1}{\ell}(\frac{1}{2}-\sigma))$, $\beta>\frac{1}{2}$ (suboptimal) \item $\sigma \in [0,1], d \in [2, 2(\ell+\sigma)), \alpha \in (\frac{1}{\ell}(\frac{d}{2}-\sigma),1], \beta=\sigma+\ell\alpha$ \item $d\ge 2$, $\sigma \in [0,1)$, $\alpha\in (0,\frac{1}{\ell}(1-\sigma)]$, $\beta>\frac{d}{2}$ (suboptimal) \end{enumerate} \end{assumption}

-Here, we have included the cases that only allow for suboptimal rates $\alpha\le \frac{1}{2}$.
+Here, the cases that only allow for suboptimal rates $\alpha\le \frac{1}{2}$ are included.
 This can be useful when comparing the rates of convergence in regularity regimes where the exponential Milstein method attains the optimal rate $1$ but for e.g.\ IE-Milstein, the regularity of $V$ and $Q$ limit us to rate $\frac{1}{2}$.

 Assumption \ref{ass:SoeLinExpMilstein} for EX-Milstein corresponds to $\ell=2$ in the above.
 Even then, it can be beneficial to consider $\ell>2$ in order to treat higher dimensions.
-If the stronger assumptions for $\ell>2$ are satisfied, the $L^2$-error ($\sigma=0$) could be considered in dimension four, which was not feasible in the setting of Assumption \ref{ass:SoeLinExpMilstein}\ref{case:SoLin45D}.
+If the stronger assumptions for $\ell>2$ are satisfied, the $L^2$-error ($\sigma=0$) could be considered in dimension four, which was not feasible in the setting of Assumption~\ref{ass:SoeLinExpMilstein}\ref{case:SoLin45D}.